 Limited blood flow — Anything that limits blood flow to the penis can cause impotence.
 The most common conditions that limit blood flow include cigarette smoking, diabetes, high blood pressure, alcoholism, drug abuse, normal aging, and depression.
 In addition, many commonly prescribed medications can interfere with male sexual function.

 Psychologic causes — Depression, performance anxiety, and lack of focus are common causes of psychogenic impotence.

 ●Depression – Loss of libido and lack of interest in sexual activity are common symptoms of depression.
 Impotence is, in itself, a depressing experience for any man.
 Many men choose to accept a decline in sexual function as a natural consequence of aging.
 Because of shame or embarrassment, they do not discuss this problem with their healthcare provider.
-This is unfortunate because it is possible to determine the cause(s) of sexual problems, and many options are available to treat erectile dysfunction.
+This is unfortunate because it is possible to determine the cause(s) of sexual problems, and many options are available to treat ED.

 ●Performance anxiety – Performance anxiety may develop in men who suddenly experience one or more erectile failures during intercourse.
 The focus of the sexual act shifts from a sensual experience to one filled with anxiety.
 During later attempts to have sex, the inability to acquire and maintain an erection becomes the focus of the sexual experience.